WilliamStaudenmeier/Directory_API/README.md

 Runs on Python 3.7 or greater

-For it to work on a Mac with the M1 processor, you will have to change permissions for protected folders
+For the script to work on a Mac with the M1 processor, you will have to change permissions for protected folders

 # Using docker:
   - docker build --tag flask-director .